 20. Make space for open shelving

-Floor-to-ceiling open shelving is a brilliant pantry organization ideas.
+Floor-to-ceiling open shelving is a brilliant way to organize a pantry.
 As long as you arrange them well, they will serve you well.
 Add doors for items that you don't use often, such as china or appliances – this will keep the dust off them and give a larger walk-in pantry a smarter look.
 Stick to glass panels, though, so that you can always see what you need at-a-glance.

 21. Place seasonal items up high